Pedro-CAB/Emotion-Rush/Docs/LOG.md

 - Good Time Management allowed to accomplish all mechanics revolving around dialogue and led to UI related features being added mid sprint.

 ### What Needs to Change/Improve
-- Dialogue was not as quick to implement as initially foreseen.
+- Dialogue was not as quick to implement as initially foreseen, leading to the decision to move the implementation of the Pause Menu to the next sprint's backlog.
 Situations like this are to be avoided in the future.

 ## Sprint 2 (25/04-08/05)

-Sprint 2 focused on building the gameplay by developing features related to static and explorable scenes inside the game, as well as transitioning between those scenes.
+Sprint 2 focused on building the gameplay by developing features related to School Break scenes inside the game, as well as transitioning between those scenes.
 New UI elements were also introduced, both for these features and for others.

 ### What Was Done
 - Pause UI